sentiric/sentiric-infrastructure/README.md

 # 🚀 Sentiric Infrastructure: Platform Orchestration Hub

-This repository is the central orchestration hub for the entire Sentiric platform.
-It uses Docker Compose, including profiles and includes, to manage all microservices for both **local development** and **multi-server production** environments.
+This repository is the **single source of truth** for orchestrating the entire Sentiric platform.
+It uses a unified Docker Compose file with profiles to manage all microservices for both **local development** and **multi-server production** environments.

 ---

-## 1. Local Development Setup (Single Machine)
+## 1. Local Development Setup (Recommended)

-This setup is ideal for developers to run the entire platform on their local machine.
+This setup runs all necessary services on your local machine, tagged with the `default` profile.

 ### Prerequisites
 - Docker and Docker Compose
 - Git
-- All Sentiric service repositories cloned into the same parent directory.
+- All Sentiric service repositories cloned into the same parent directory as this one.

 ### Instructions
-1.  **Clone all necessary repositories:**
+1.  **Clone all repositories:**
     Your workspace directory should look like this:
     ```
     /workspace/